JuliaData/DataFramesMeta.jl/docs/src/index.md

 * `@eachrow` and `@eachrow!` for looping through rows in data frame, again with high performance and convenient syntax.
 * `@byrow` for applying functions to each row of a data frame (only supported inside other macros).
-* `@passmissing` for propagating missing values inside DataFramesMeta.jl transformations.
+* `@passmissing` for propagating missing values inside row-wise DataFramesMeta.jl transformations.
 * `@chain`, from [Chain.jl](https://github.com/jkrumbiegel/Chain.jl) for piping the above macros together, similar to [magrittr](https://cran.r-project.org/web/packages/magrittr/vignettes/magrittr.html)'s
   `%>%` in R.